At the Next Fertility Nordic biobank, women and men can freeze and store their gametes.

 Frozen gametes and embryos are stored in cryopreservation tanks.
 The tanks are filled with liquid nitrogen and monitored to maintain a stable temperature of -196°C. Next Fertility Nordic has successful and lengthy experience of storing gametes and embryos.

 The main factor influencing a woman’s fertility is her age.
 As the number and quality of eggs begin to decline in the early 30s and decrease significantly after the age of 35, it is recommended that the eggs be frozen beforehand.

 Since no eggs are created during life, it is important to understand that a woman’s lifestyle and the surrounding environment have a significant impact on the quality of eggs.

-How is the process of freezing the eggs done?
+What does the process of freezing the eggs involve?

 Liquid nitrogen is used to freeze the eggs at a sufficiently low and uniform temperature.
 This ensures good conditions for freezing and thawing the eggs.

 - At the gynaecologist appointment, the necessary examinations and analyses are performed beforehand.
 If freezing of the eggs is not contraindicated for the woman, an individual treatment plan will be established.

 - The process of freezing the eggs is preceded by ovarian stimulation, during which an average of 10–15 eggs mature.
 Ovarian stimulation usually lasts for 2 weeks, during which time you should see a gynaecologist 2–3 times to check the preparation of the ovaries by ultrasound.

 - The eggs are removed in a short (10–15 min) procedure using mild anaesthesia.